siglens/siglens/CONTRIBUTING.md

 Once you have found the issue to be fixed or feature to be added, you can comment on the issue and put the approach you want to follow to solve the issue.
 Once we agree upon the approach, you can open a PR.

 1. Fork Siglens repo and clone it on your local machine.
-2. Make sure local tests work.
+2. Make your desired code changes
-3. Commit your changes to your fork.
+3. Make sure local tests work. (`TBD add make all cmd`)
-4. Verify that all automated CI tests pass for this PR.
+4. Commit your changes to your fork.
-5. Send us a pull request you just created.
+5. Verify that all automated CI tests pass for this PR.
-6. Once the change has been approved and merged, we will inform you in a comment.
+6. Send us a pull request you just created.
-7. Merged pull request changes will be deployed with the next release.
+7. Once the change has been approved and merged, we will inform you in a comment.

 ## Development Environment Setup